carlosmmatos/fal-con-24/labs/lab3/README.md

 cat rulebooks/detection-demo.yml
 ```

-This rulebook is similar to the `detection-example.yml` rulebook, but it has a few additional conditions defined in the rule section.
+This rulebook is similar to the `detection-example.yml` rulebook, but it has a few additional conditions defined in the rule section and an extra event type to include.

+#### Rule 1

 What we are defining now is that we only want to respond to detection events that are from our lab environment and have a severity greater than a Medium severity level.

-The action defined in this rulebook is to run the `host_contain.yml` playbook located in the `playbooks` directory.
+The action defined if the condition matches is to run the `host-contain.yml` playbook located in the `playbooks` directory.
 This playbook will contain the logic to log the information in a way that a security analyst could review, and then contain the host using the `crowdstrike.falcon.host_contain` Ansible module.

+#### Rule 2

+We also have another rule that is watching for containment events.
+These events belong to the `UserActivityAuditEvent` event type.

+The action defined if the condition matches is to run the `debug-containment.yml` playbook located in the `playbooks` directory.
+This playbook will print out the event information in a formatted way.

 > [!TIP]
 > Think of all the different ways you could respond to an event.
 The possibilities are endless!
 A slack message, a ServiceNow ticket, a cloud provider action, etc.